camwiegert/in-view/README.md

 ## Methods

 in-view maintains a separate handler registry for each set of elements captured with `inView(<selector>)`.
-Each registry exposes the same four methods.
+Each registry exposes the same four methods. in-view also exposes two top-level methods. (`is`, `offset`).

 ### inView(\<selector>).on(\<event>, \<handler>)
 > Register a handler to the elements selected by `selector` for `event`.
 The only events the inView emits are `'enter'` and `'exit'`.